syncfusion-content/javascript-docs/js/Calculate/Remove-and-Replace-Function.md

 **Remarks:**

-#NUM!-occurs when trial number is lesser than zero, when sp and value are lesser than zero or greater than one.
+'#NUM!'-occurs when trial number is lesser than zero, when sp and value are lesser than zero or greater than one.

-#VALUE!-occurs when trials, sp, and value are non-numeric.
+'#VALUE!'-occurs when trials, sp, and value are non-numeric.

 #### Negbinom.Dist